punarnavajha/nhs-hes-admission-outcomes/README.md

 Admissions grouped by ethnic category

 Emergency admission proportion calculated as:
 Emergency admissions ÷ (Emergency + Elective admissions)

 Descriptive statistics used to summarise:

-Mean length of stay

-Median length of stay

-Mean age

-Emergency admission proportion
+Mean length of stay, Median length of stay, Mean age, Emergency admission proportion

 Visualisations produced using matplotlib and seaborn